-Died while testing his discoveries
+He died while testing his discoveries.

-Scheele had the habit of taste testing his discoveries and, fortunately, managed to survive his taste-test of hydrogen cyanide HCN.
+Scheele had the habit of tasting his discoveries and, fortunately, survived his taste test of hydrogen cyanide HCN.
 But alas, his luck was to run out: he died of symptoms strongly resembling mercury poisoning.

-Blinded himself in one eye
+He blinded himself in one eye.

-Robert Bunsen is probably best known for having given his name to the Bunsen burner which he helped to popularize.
-He started out his scientific career in organic chemistry but nearly died twice of arsenic poisoning.
+Robert Bunsen is probably best known for having given his name to the Bunsen burner, which he helped to popularize.
+He started his scientific career in organic chemistry but nearly died twice of arsenic poisoning.

 Sir Humphrey Davy

-Disaster, disaster & disasters
+Disaster, disaster & disasters.

-As a young apprentice he was fired from his job at an apothecary because he caused too many explosions!
+As a young apprentice, he was fired from his job at an apothecary because he caused too many explosions!
 When he eventually took up the field of chemistry, he had a habit of inhaling the various gasses he was dealing with.

-Unfortunately for him, some of Davy’s misfortune rubbed off and Faraday also suffered damage to his eyes in a nitrogen chloride explosion.
-He spent the remainder of his life suffering chronic chemical poisoning.
+Unfortunately for him, some of Davy’s misfortune rubbed off, and Faraday also suffered damage to his eyes in a nitrogen chloride explosion.
+He spent the remainder of his life suffering from chronic chemical poisoning.